essic/prez-why-fsharp/PITCHME.md

 - Functional paradigm is old |
 - … and it’s been spreading for a while now : C#, Java, Kotlin, Rust … |
 - You do not need math, to go to production |
 - … but there is a relation, it's interesting and useful !
-(Monoid, Functor, Monad ...) |
+(Monoid, Functor, Applicative, Monad ...) |

 ---
 ### Demo !